elegant-scipy/elegant-scipy/markdown/preface.markdown

 You'll encounter many of these throughout this book.

 The creators of these libraries and many of their users gather at many events and conferences around the world.
-These include the yearly SciPy conference in Austin, Texas, EuroSciPy, SciPy India, and others.
+These include the yearly SciPy conference in Austin, Texas, EuroSciPy, SciPy India, PyData and others.
 We highly recommend attending one of these, and meeting the authors of the best scientific software in the Python world.

 ### Free and open-source software